antmicro/Migrant/README.rst

 Features
 --------

 Migrant is easy to use.
 For most cases, the scenario consists of calling one method to serialize, and another to deserialize the whole set of interconnected objects.
 It's not needed to provide any information about serialized types, only the root object to save.
-All of the other objects referenced by the given one are serialized automaticaly.
+All of the other objects referenced by the given one are serialized automatically.
 It works out of the box for value and reference types, complex collections etc. While serialization of certain objects (e.g. pointers) is meaningless and may lead to hard-to-trace problems, Migrant will gracefully fail to serialize such objects, providing the programmer with full information on what caused the problem and where is it located.

 The output of serialization process is a stream of bytes, intended to reflect the memory organization of the actual system.
 This data format is compact, thus easy to transfer via network.
-It's endianess-independent, making it possible to migrate the application's state between different platforms.
+It's endianness-independent, making it possible to migrate the application's state between different platforms.

 Many of the available serialization frameworks do not consider complex graph relations between objects.
 It's a common situation, that serializing and deserializing two objects A and B referencing the same object C leaves you with two identical copies of C, one referenced by A and one referenced by B. Migrant takes such scenarios into account, preserving the identity of references, without further code decoration.
 Thanks to this, a programmer is relieved of implementing complex consistency mechanisms for the system and the resulting binary form is even smaller.